Estimate Time5 min

 3. Don't get too comfortable in cash

 In times of volatility and uncertainty, it can be tempting to retreat from the market and reallocate some of your assets into a cash position.
 But in an inflationary environment, holding cash can be counterproductive.
 "It may feel safe," says Malwal, "because the number in your account appears to be staying stable.
 But the longer it sits there, the lower your purchasing power can get."
 Additionally, taking money out of the market can have a substantial effect on long-term performance.
-Missing out on only the market's 10 best days over roughly 4 decades has historically reduced wealth by as much as 55%.1 "Investors who can take on even just a bit of risk will typically have a better chance of keeping up with, if not passing, the rate of inflation," says Malwal.
+A hypothetical investor who missed out on just the five best days over the past 35 years (between January 1, 1988 and December 31, 2023) would have reduced their portfolio’s value by 37%.1 "Investors who can take on even just a bit of risk will typically have a better chance of keeping up with, if not passing, the rate of inflation," says Malwal.

 4. Reassess your emergency savings